asyncapi/website/content/blog/automated-releases-part-two.md

 ## What I need to automate release?

-To automate release efficiently, you need two things:
+To automate a release efficiently, you need two things:
-- Machine-readable information that allows you to identify if given commit is release-triggering or not.
+- Machine-readable information that allows you to identify if a given commit should trigger a release or not.
-- Tooling that you can easily plugin and configure without a need to write everything from scratch.
+- Tooling that you can easily plug in and configure without the need to write everything from scratch.

-The automation is possible thanks to the following:
+This automation is possible thanks to the following:
-- [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-The purpose of Conventional Commits is to make commits not only human-readable but also machine-readable.
-It defines a set of commit prefixes that can be easily parsed and analyzed by tooling.
+- The [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+The purpose of Conventional Commits is to make commits machine-readable but also human-readable.
+It defines a set of commit prefixes that can be easily parsed and analyzed by tooling and looks good to the human eye too.
-- [Semantic Release](https://github.com/semantic-release/semantic-release) package and related plugins that support Conventional Commits and publishing to different channels, GitHub, NPM, Slack, and others.
+- The [Semantic Release](https://github.com/semantic-release/semantic-release) package and related plugins that support Conventional Commits and publishing to different channels like GitHub, NPM, Slack, and others.

 ## Where's the catch?

 This blog post is about the automation of releases for non-JavaScript projects.
 Let me be honest though, solutions I mentioned in the previous chapter come from the JavaScript community.

-The problem is, there are people that [Hate JavaScript](https://www.reddit.com/r/javascript/comments/9pwzpn/why_do_people_hate_javascript/), they truly [hate it](https://www.quora.com/Why-is-JavaScript-so-hated) like it is a living thing.
+The problem is, there are people who [Hate JavaScript](https://www.reddit.com/r/javascript/comments/9pwzpn/why_do_people_hate_javascript/), they truly [hate it](https://www.quora.com/Why-is-JavaScript-so-hated) like it is a living thing.
 Although, I'm personally proud to be an idiot that has a programming language that I can use.

 Conventional Commits specification is heavily inspired by [Angular Commit Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#commit-message-format).
-Semantic Release package and its plugins ecosystem are all Node.js packages.
+The Semantic Release package and its plugins ecosystem are all Node.js packages.

 ![](https://media.giphy.com/media/10FHR5A4cXqVrO/giphy.gif)

-Don't worry.
 If you have Java or Go project, you can still use these tools.
 You do not have to keep `package.json` in your repository, so don't worry, you can keep your repository clean.
-Great guys from Semantic Release thought about you too.
+The great folks from Semantic Release thought about you too.

 ![](https://media.giphy.com/media/QynGWwS6GdOMj6cvmz/giphy-downsized.gif)